WICG/scroll-to-text-fragment/README.md

 set](https://url.spec.whatwg.org/#fragment-percent-encode-set) must be percent encoded.

-There are two kinds of terms specified in the targetText value: the _match_ and the _context_.
+There are two kinds of terms specified in the text directive: the _match_ and the _context_.
 The match is the portion of text that’s to be scrolled to and highlighted.
 The context is used only to disambiguate the match and is not highlighted.

 Context is optional, it need not be provided.
-However, the targetText must always specify a match term.
+However, the text directive must always specify a match term.

 #### Match